 The County of Contra Costa is responsible for assessing, collecting and apportioning property taxes for the District.
 Taxes are levied for each fiscal year on taxable real and personal property situated in the District.
 The levy is based on the assessed values as of the preceding January 1st, which is also the lien date.
 State code requires tax rates to be set no later than the first workday in September unless the County of Contra Costa Board of Supervisors elects to extend the deadline to October 3rd.
 Property taxes on the secured roll are due in two installments: November 1st and February 1st and become delinquent after December 10th and April 10th, respectively.
-Supplemental property taxes are levied based on changes in assessed values between the date of real property taxes are prorated from the first day of the month following the date of such occurrence.
+Supplemental property taxes are levied based on changes in assessed values between the date of real property sales or construction and the preceding assessment date.
+The additional supplemental property taxes are prorated from the first day of the month following the date of such occurrence.
 Property taxes on the unsecured roll are due in the lien date (January 1st), and become delinquent if unpaid by August 31st.